AnnaKhariv/expense_tracker/README.md

 	$ expense_tracker add <date> <amount> <currency> <product>

-List Expenses By Date (-l , -list ) -command shows the list of all expenses sorted by date decrease.
+List Expenses By Date (--list ) -command shows the list of all expenses sorted by date decrease.

-	$ expense_tracker list
+	$ expense_tracker --list

-Clear Expense By Chosen Date (c \<date\> , clear \<date\>) - command removes all expenses for specified date, where \<date\> — is the date for which all expenses removed.
+Clear Expense By Chosen Date (--clear \<date\>) - command removes all expenses for specified date, where \<date\> — is the date for which all expenses removed.

-	$ expense_tracker clear <date>
+	$ expense_tracker --clear <date>

-Remove All Expense (r, remove) - command removes all expenses from list.
+Remove All Expense (--remove) - command removes all expenses from list.

-	$ expense_tracker remove
+	$ expense_tracker --remove

-Total Amount (t <convertTo>, total <convertTo>) - command take a list of exchange rates from http://fixer.io, calculate the total amount of money spent and present it to user in specified currency, where \<convertTo\> — is the currency in which total amount of expenses presented.
+Total Amount (--total <convertTo>) - command take a list of exchange rates from http://fixer.io, calculate the total amount of money spent and present it to user in specified currency, where \<convertTo\> — is the currency in which total amount of expenses presented.

-	$ expense_tracker total <convertTo>
+	$ expense_tracker --total <convertTo>